blockfab/mission/README.md

 ## Product Vision for decode.sh

-**Give developers access to a best-priced blockchain node infrastrucure and be the "Toiletpaper of blockchain infrastructure"**
+*"Give developers access to a best-priced blockchain node infrastrucure and be the toiletpaper of blockchain infrastructure"*

 ## Competition